Round Rock couple uses Texas toll tag to track stolen car, dog

 "As he was paying, he had an eerie feeling to look behind him and as he looked behind him, he could see the car was backing up," said Mills.

-After filing a stolen vehicle report with police, later that day, the Mills remember their toll road tag.
+After filing a stolen vehicle report with police, later that day, the Mills remembered their toll road tag.

 They immediately checked online and found out their black Honda Civic had gone through a toll road later that night.